Summers named Economic Development director - NewsBreak

 ELIZABETHTON — Several water projects highlighted Thursday night’s meeting of the Elizabethton City Council.
 The projects included the replacement of current water meters to customers of the Elizabethton Water Resources with automated water meters; the relocation of the city’s main water transmission lines across the Doe River, and the hiring of a firm to provide technical guidance in meeting new requirements from the federal Environmental Protection Agency’s new lead and copper rules.

-Called Kingsport school board meeting to consider Colonial Heights purchase, Jefferson HVAC bid
+Called Kingsport school board meeting to consider Colonial Heights Middle purchase, Jefferson HVAC bid

 Sullivan budget approved with no tax increase

-BLOUNTVILLE — The Sullivan County Commission unanimously approved a $283 million county budget Thursday, which maintains the county property tax at last year's rate of $2.4062 (per $100 of assessed value).
+BLOUNTVILLE — The Sullivan County Commission on Thursday unanimously approved a $283 million county budget that maintains the county property tax at last year’s rate of $2.4062 (per $100 of assessed value).
 A required public hearing earlier in the day drew no speakers.
-But commissioners heard from several members of...
+But commissioners heard from several...

 Recent property tax collections exceed 97% in Washington County